Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Implicit subgrid-scale learning

 where $f_{mn}^{\mathcal{G}}$ are the Galerkin coefficients and $N_{\chi}$ is the number of boundary conditions fulfilled by the basis.
 In practice, the zonal flow $\langle \overline{u_\varphi} \rangle_{\varphi}$ is expanded onto the following Galerkin basis that satisfies Dirichlet boundary conditions,

+where $x_k$ corresponds to the Gauss--Lobatto grid points (see \ref{eq:GL_grid} in Appendix~\ref{app:numerical-discretisation}).
 This decomposition is not the only one that matches Dirichlet boundary conditions on both sides but it appears to be the most commonly employed \citep{shen1995efficient}.
 For $\overline{\psi}$, we adopt the following Galerkin basis, which satisfies both Dirichlet and Neumann boundary conditions \citep[e.g.][]{julien2009efficient},

-To enforce the incompressibility constraint, we only coarse-grain the streamfunction $\overline{\psi}$ and the zonal velocity $\langle \overline{u_\varphi} \rangle_\varphi$ and then compute the corresponding reduced velocity $\overline{\boldsymbol{u}}$ using \eqref{eq:us-from-psi}-\eqref{eq:uphi-from-psi} and vorticity $\overline{\omega}$ using \eqref{eq:omega-from-psi}.
+To enforce the incompressibility constraint, we only coarse-grain the streamfunction $\overline{\psi}$ and the zonal velocity $\langle \overline{u_\varphi} \rangle_\varphi$ and then compute the corresponding reduced velocity $\overline{\bm{u}}$ using \eqref{eq:us-from-psi}--\eqref{eq:uphi-from-psi} and vorticity $\overline{\omega}$ using \eqref{eq:omega-from-psi}.
 We illustrate the coarse-graining process using Galerkin and Chebyshev coefficients truncation for an analytical function in Figure~\ref{fig:coarse-graining}.
 We can observe in the bottom-right inset that, unlike the Chebyshev basis, the Galerkin basis preserves the boundary conditions $z(\pm 1) = 0$ during the coarse-graining process.